 What should I send for a writing sample?
 Please send your most polished piece of historical writing, ideally a research paper (or part of a research paper) based on analysis of primary sources.
 Students applying in medieval, European, and Latin American history are encouraged to submit a paper that shows use of primary source documents in their original language.
 Samples should be no more than 20 pages.
 If you are sending part of a longer paper, please include an abstract or a table of contents for the longer work.
 Written work should be in English.
 Return to Question

 What are the teaching requirements?
 All students are required to serve as teaching assistants in their second and third year of study.
 This is referred to as “service.”
 At most, a TA will be assigned two discussion sections for the same course, with no more than 18 students in each section.
-Advanced students also have opportunities to teach their own classes (as “teacher of record”) during the summer or academic year.
-We encourage all students to take the opportunity to gain experience as teachers, and we offer a required course on teaching, the Teaching Practicum, for all second-year students.
+We encourage all students to take the opportunity to gain experience as teachers.
+Notre Dame also offers programs and workshops through the Kaneb Center for Teaching and Learning to support the pursuit of excellence in teaching.
 Return to Question

 Do you provide students with funding to pursue research and attend conferences?
 Yes.
 There is funding from both the department and the University to help students fund travel for brief research trips and to attend conferences in their field.
 Return to Question